Bloul-Mohamed/favorite_location_flutter_app/README.md

 - Location Services: "This app uses location to tag your favorite places"
 - Camera: "This app uses camera to capture photos of your places"
 - Photo Library: "This app accesses photos to attach to your places"

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🐛 Known Issues

-- None currently reported

-## 📞 Support

-If you encounter any issues or have questions:
-- Open an issue on GitHub
-- Contact: [your-email@example.com]

 ## 🙏 Acknowledgments